n8n-io/n8n-docs/docs/doc2/settings-document-types.md

 ![](/_images/doc2/DOC2_Dashboard_Settings_Document Types.png)

-In the following overview you will find all standard document types available for you:
+In the following overview you will find all the standard document types available to you:

 ![](/_images/doc2/DOC2_Document Types.png)